 While briefly living in California, I was lucky enough to be invited out to the Clif Family Winery for a bikeride through Napa valley with a few of their team members, including Clif Family’s fantastic Executive Chef John McConnell.
 Before the ride, John prepared a wonderful breakfast for our small group including this eye opening brown rice porridge.
 I was out of my seat after one bite to ask him exactly how it’s made, and he generously shared the many details on how this dish comes together, plus why it’s a great choice for a pre-ride breakfast.

-Brown rice can easily be ground up, using a hand-grinder in the case of Clif Family or a Vitamix in the case of FtAK, and then cooked more or less like polenta.
+Brown rice can easily be ground up, using a strong spice-grinder or powerful blender, and then cooked more or less like polenta.
 John described his slow-cooking process for the pulverized grains, and then shared how the dish is finished with a bit of olive oil and maple syrup, plus toasted sesame seeds.

 Sweet & Savory Brown Rice Porridge